sberrevoets/scottberrevoets.com/content/blog/2022-11-15-large-codebase-migrations.md

 Title: Migration strategies in large codebases
 Date: 2022-11-15
-Summary: Strategies we employ in completing migrations in our mobile codebases

-Code migrations are a fact of life for large codebases.
+Description: Strategies we employ in completing migrations in our mobile codebases Code migrations are a fact of life for large codebases.
 New technologies pop up, platforms see improvements, and programming languages get new features you might want to adopt.
 Not performing these migrations and keeping up with the times is